CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 will often consider additional signals when deciding when to accept a secret.
-If you usually log into a site from Pennsylvania during working hours, and you suddenly are connecting from overseas at 3 in the morning, the service may want additional verificaiton that it's really you.
+If you usually log into a site from Pennsylvania during working hours, and you suddenly are connecting from overseas at 3 in the morning, the service may want additional verification that it's really you.

 Many WAFs have built-in intelligence which can detect a brute-force password attack against your site.
 There's not much you can do about these attacks besides block